MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 Ruleset files are being deprecated in favor of EditorConfig file for analyzer configuration for managed code.
 EditorConfig files allow you to configure both analyzer rule severities and analyzer options, including Visual Studio IDE code style options.
 Most of the Visual Studio tooling for analyzer rule severity configuration has been updated to work on EditorConfig files instead of ruleset files.
 It is highly recommended that you convert your existing ruleset file to EditorConfig file.
 It is also recommended that you save the EditorConfig file at the root of your repo or in the solution folder.
 This will ensure that the severity settings from this file are automatically applied to the entire repo or solution respectively.

-There are couple of ways to convert an existing ruleset file to EditorConfig file:
+There is couple of ways to convert an existing ruleset file to EditorConfig file:

 1. From Ruleset Editor in Visual Studio (Requires Visual Studio 2019 16.5 or later): If your project already uses a specific ruleset file as its `CodeAnalysisRuleSet`, you can convert it to an equivalent EditorConfig file from Ruleset Editor within Visual Studio.